woocommerce/woocommerce-google-analytics-integration/README.md

 #### Cookie banners & WP Consent API

 The extension does not provide any UI, like a cookie banner, to let your visitors grant consent for tracking.
 However, it's integrated with [WP Consent API](https://wordpress.org/plugins/wp-consent-api/), so you can pick another extension that provides a banner that meets your needs.
-Like [Complianz](https://wordpress.org/plugins/complianz-gdpr/), [Cookiebot](https://wordpress.org/plugins/cookiebot), or [GDPR Cookie Compliance](https://wordpress.org/plugins/gdpr-cookie-compliance/).

 Each of those extensions may require additional setup or registration.
 Usually, the basic default setup works out of the box, but there may be some integration caveats.
 Here are a couple of the most frequent ones: